Soulmate: Greek mythology

 In Plato’s Symposium, the comic playwright Aristophanes presents a myth to explain the origin of love.
 According to his account, humans were originally androgynous beings with four arms, four legs, and a single head with two faces.
-Fearing their power, Zeus split them in half, condemning each to spend their lives searching for its missing counterpart.
+Fearing their power, Zeus split them in half, condemning each to spend their lives searching for its missing counterpart (the term used by Plato is τὸ ἕτερον ἥμισυ, tó héteros ímisy, lit. "the other half").
 Aristophanes describes this longing for unity as the source of human desire, stating that “love calls back the halves of our original nature together; it tries to make one out of two and heal the wound of human nature.”

 Hinduism

-In yogic teachings, relationships are sometimes described in terms of twin flames, a concept in which spiritual union occurs when the energy centers (chakras) of two individuals are aligned.
-The Indian philosopher Osho taught that when the seven chakras of a man and woman are in harmony, their souls are bonded in a way that creates a feeling of unity.

-In Hindu mythology, the relationship between Rama and Sita in the epic Ramayana is often cited as an example of ideal love and devotion.
-According to the narrative, the demon king Ravana abducts Sita and holds her captive in Lanka.
-Rama, aided by his ally Hanuman, wages a battle to defeat Ravana and rescue her, symbolizing fidelity, sacrifice, and the redemptive power of love.

-Many other examples of soulmates appear in the Hindu tradition.
 The story of Shiva and Parvati (Shakti) illustrates how the masculine and feminine principles are eternal and inseparable parts of the universe.
 The story of Radha and Krishna also illustrates divine love that breaks through all barriers.

 Theosophy

 Within the esoteric religious movement of Theosophy, Helena Blavatsky and later writers described the soul as originally androgynous, embodying both male and female aspects.
 In some interpretations, these souls later divided into separate genders, a process linked symbolically to karmic consequences or estrangement from the divine.
 Each half was believed to reincarnate separately, with the ultimate aim of reunion once karmic debts had been resolved.
-Edgar Cayce, the American mystic influenced by Theosophy, adapted this idea in his own teachings, framing it as the spiritual quest for one’s “other half.”

 New Age

 In New Age thought, the concept of soulmates has been further developed by spiritual teachers such as Mark L. Prophet and Elizabeth Clare Prophet.
-They define a soulmate as a distinct soul with whom an individual has shared multiple lifetimes in different roles—including those of friend, colleague, or spouse—brought together for the purpose of mutual growth or a shared mission.
+This school of thought defines a soulmate as a distinct soul with whom an individual has shared multiple lifetimes in different roles—including those of friend, colleague, or spouse—brought together for the purpose of mutual growth or a shared mission.
 The Prophets emphasize that soulmates are not necessarily a single destined partner, but rather one of many spiritual companions encountered over successive reincarnations.
 They describe the bond as one of “parallel and mutual evolution,” capable of manifesting in romantic or fraternal forms.